MASHUOA/HiTMaP/README.md

 ## [5] "protein_index.csv"                "Protein_Summary.csv"
 ```

-"candidatelist.csv" and "protein_index.csv" contains the candidates used for this project.
+"candidatelist.csv" and "protein_index.csv" contains the candidates used for this analysis.
 They are output after the candidate processing while *output_candidatelist* set as TRUE, and can be used repeatedly while *use_previous_candidates* set as TRUE.

-we have now implemented a functionality to perform additional statistical analyses around the number of tryptic enzymatically generated peptides generated derived from a given proteome (‘Database_stats’).
+We have  implemented a functionality to perform additional statistical analyses around the number of enzymatically generated peptides generated derived from a given proteome (‘Database_stats’).
 If the user sets the variable ‘Database_stats’ to TRUE in the main workflow, then the function will be called.
 Briefly, the function will list all of the m/z’s of a unique formulae from the peptide candidate pool within a given m/z range.
 The m/z’s will then be binned using three resolution m/z windows: 1ppm, 2ppm and 5ppm.
 A plot showing the number of unique formulae vs. binned m/z windows will be generated and exported to the summary folder (DB_stats_mz_bin).

-The example figure as below shows the m/z bin(s) analysis result of a mouse brain proteome without modification(s) and with up to 1 missed cleavage(D).
-This represents a ‘worst case scenario’ since there is an assumption that all competitive candidates in each bin have equal ionisability, which in practice is not the case.
-The reviewer is therefore correct that a significant number of competitive candidates can be found within the m/z range of a common proteomics/peptidomics investigation.
-In practical terms, the number of competitive candidates is likely to be far fewer, due to the previously mentioned unequal ionisation of predicted peptides and the known bias for MALDI MSI to detect higher abundance peptides and proteins.

 ![Proteome database stats](Resource/DB_stats_bin_mz_ppm.png)

-However, one of the main applications of HIT-MAP is the annotation of proteins and their spatial distribution.
-Since only unique peptides are retained, and all peptides are rank-scored, and protein maps are only produced when 2+ unique peptides are matched, we feel that the likelihood of misidentifying proteins significantly decreases with increasing peptide number.

 "Peptide_Summary.csv" and "Protein_Summary.csv" contains the table of the project identification summary.
 You could set the *plot_cluster_image_grid* as TRUE to enable the cluster imaging function.
 Please be noted that you could indicate *Rotate_IMG* with a CSV file path that indicates the rotation degree of image files.